ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 Run the Windows Docker container
 --------------------------------

 To run the Windows Docker container for the Geometry service, ensure that you follow these steps when installing Docker:

 #.
-Install `Docker Desktop 4.13.1 <https://docs.docker.com/desktop/release-notes/#4131>`_ or earlier.
+Install Docker Desktop 4.13.1.
+To download this version, use the Windows download link
-   New Docker Desktop versions present problems when running Windows Docker containers.
+   in the `4.13.1 <https://docs.docker.com/desktop/release-notes/#4131>`_ section of the Docker release notes.
+Newer Docker Desktop versions present problems when running Windows Docker containers.

 #.
-When prompted for **Use WSL2 instead of Hyper-V (recommended)**, deselect this option.
+When prompted for **Use WSL2 instead of Hyper-V (recommended)**, clear this checkbox.

 #.
-Once the installation process finishes, open Docker Desktop.
+Once the installation process finishes, start Docker Desktop.

-.. vale off

 #.
 Select **Settings >> Software updates**, clear the **Automatically check for updates** checkbox, and
    click **Apply & restart**.

-.. vale on

 #.
-On the Windows taskbar, go to the **Show hidden icons** section, right click in the Docker Desktop app, and
+On the Windows taskbar, go to the **Show hidden icons** section, right-click in the Docker Desktop app, and
    select **Switch to Windows containers**.

-Your Docker engine now supports running Windows Docker containers.
-You can now install the PyGeometry image.
+Now that your Docker engine supports running Windows Docker containers, you can install the PyGeometry image.

 Install the PyGeometry image
 ----------------------------